 We have prepared a three-part series of video posts to do with contractors and their role in the process industries.
 The series is organized into three parts:

 - Management of Contractors

 This video provides an overview of the important topic of Prestartup Safety Reviews (PSSR), sometimes referred to as Operational Readiness Reviews.

 The PSM Report

-discusses events and information of interest to the process safety world.
-If you are not on our distribution and would like to receive this letter please register using the "Join Our Mailing List" link at the top of this page.
+We publish a letter that discusses events and information of interest to the process safety world.
+If you are not on our distribution and would like to receive this letter by email please register using the "Join Our EMail List" link at the top of this page.